Digital Minimalism: Choosing a Focused Life in a Noisy World, Cal Newport (2019)

 Digital minimalists recognize that cluttering their time and attention with too many devices, apps, and services creates an overall negative cost that can swamp the small benefits that each individual item provides in isolation.

-To back up this principle, Newport uses Thoreau’s writings in Walden as an example of how Thoreau emphasized on trade-offs and intentionality that give us more time and allows us to live more.
+To support this principle, Newport draws from Thoreau's "Walden", highlighting his emphasis on intentional trade-offs that create space for meaningful living.
 Thoreau believed in calculating the true cost of an item or activity in terms of the time it consumes from one's life.
-Similarly, Newport suggests that individuals should assess the real value of their digital activities and tools, considering the time and attention they consume.
+Similarly, Newport suggests that individuals should assess the real value of their digital activities and tools, considering the time and attention they demand.

 Principle #2: Optimization is important.